Softwire/strawberry-fair/frontend/src/pages/index.md

       text: >-
         Make sure to tune in to Cambridge 105 Radio on Saturday 6th June.
 Check out the event page for more info.
-    subtitle: 'Actually the best thing happening in Cambridge on the 6th June ... '
+    subtitle: Unable to proceed under the current restrictions
-    title: It's Virtually Strawberry Fair 2020!
+    title: No Strawberry Fair in 2021
   - _markdown_contentBody: >-
       Strawberry Fair is a not-for-profit organisation run entirely by a team of volunteers (The Fairies!) who work throughout the year (yes it really does